 Feeling ready to embrace your grey hair?
 We’ve got you.
-This grey hair guide covers everything you need to know about caring for grey hair, whether you’re rocking a silver streak or are in that awkward transitional phase where you’re growing them in.
+This grey hair guide covers everything you need to know about caring for grey hair, whether you’re rocking a silver streak or are in that awkward transitional phase where you’re letting your greys grow in.

 Working a grey hair streak

 We’ve all had the urge to tweeze grey hairs when they sprout up, but resist.
 “Plucking out grey hairs can damage the follicle, and then sometimes your hair just won’t grow back,” says Toronto-based Kristjan Hayden, creative director for Aveda Canada.
 “As your number of greys increases, you will end up pulling out more and more.
 Since hair naturally thins as you get older, you don’t want to encourage it.”

 Blend the texture

 Since grey hair lacks pigment, it tends to have a different texture than the rest of your mane.
 “On finer hair, greys could be coarse, and on coarser hair, they can be fine, or sometimes it can be a combination of the two,” says Joan Novak, an independent colour stylist based in Whistler, B.C.
 To have your greys play nice with the rest of your hair, styling tools and products are essential.
 Novak recommends using a smoothing cream to manage your hair and to help control frizz.
 Ingrid Reinhart, a Toronto hairstylist, swears by hair oils to coax stubborn strands into place.

 For those pesky silver strands that still don’t want to co-operate, try this easy hair hack.
 “A hairspray can do wonders when sprayed onto the fingers and used to smooth out particular greys,” says Hayden.
 When you spot treat these areas, you can pinch and pull the wiry hairs into place.
 “Sometimes those hairs just need a little bit of tension and product to make them match the texture of the rest of your hair.”

 Chop it off